stefanlesser/nature-of-order/_notes/differences-between-software-and-architecture.md

 When software ages, their material and structure does not change at all.
 It’s purely the changing environment that eventually renders the not-changing software unfit for further use.

 *Inspired by <https://www.hillelwayne.com/post/crossover-project/are-we-really-engineers/>*

+### Communities in physical space vs. ideological space
+Larger projects in architecture — developments — get their life from the unfolding process and from responding to events in time.
+This unfolding over time is rooted in the wishes and desires of the local community — people that live and work *there*, in the physical space of this community.

+Software is not tied to a physical space and can be used anywhere.
+The people using software form a community too, but their community exists independent of any physical space (though it is still connected to time).
+They are purely bound by ideological space.
+What is the geometry of that conceptual terrain?